gantz-thomas-gantz/Scheduling/README.md

   - `end`: The calculated end time for the task.
   - `req`: The number of prerequisite tasks.
   - `ns`: The number of successor tasks.
-  - `successors`: Array of indices pointing to successor tasks.
+  - `successors`: Array of indices indicating successor tasks.

 ### 2. **Heap**

-A min-heap data structure is used to handle tasks with the shortest duration first.
-This is useful in the **Shortest Job First (SJF)** and **Limited Workers** scheduling algorithms.
+A min-heap data structure is used to handle tasks with the shortest duration or shortest end time first.
+This is useful in the **Shortest Job First (SJF)**, **Limited Workers** and **Unlimited Workers** scheduling algorithms.

 - **min_heap struct**:
   - `data`: Array storing heap nodes (tasks).